Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

 \subsection{Preliminaries}

-\textbf{Diffusion Models.} The diffusion models study the transformation from the Gaussian distribution to the realistic distribution by iteratively executing the denoising process.
-In this paper, since only the pre-trained diffusion models is used and no training is conducted, the sampling process of the diffusion models is mainly introduced here.
-During sampling, the diffusion model $\epsilon_{\theta}$ samples ${\mathbf{x}}_T$ from the Gaussian distribution, where $T$ is the maximum timestep predetermined during training.
-The diffusion model takes ${\mathbf{x}}_T$ as the initial noise of the denoising process and uses the input text prompt $p$ and the input image $q$ as conditions.
-After $T$ timesteps of denoising, ${\mathbf{x}}_T$ is restored to a real image ${\mathbf{x}}_0$ with specified semantics.
-The sampling process is as follows:

-, where $\alpha_{t}$, $\alpha_{t-1}$ and $\sigma_{t}$ are pre-defined parameters, $\varepsilon_{t}$ is the Gaussian noise randomly sampled at each timestep.
-It should be noted that currently many methods can freely control the number of iterations of the denoising process to accelerate sampling, but the overall process is quite similar, so these methods won't be elaborated here.
+\textbf{Diffusion Models.} The DMs study the transformation from the Gaussian distribution to the realistic distribution by iterative denoising.
+In this paper, since only the pre-trained DMs are used and no training is conducted, the sampling process of the DMs is mainly introduced here.
+During sampling, the DM $\epsilon_{\theta}$ samples ${\mathbf{s}}_T$ from the Gaussian distribution, where $T$ is the predetermined maximum timestep.
+The DM takes ${\mathbf{s}}_T$ as the initial noise of the denoising process and uses the input text prompt $p$ and the input image $q$ as conditions.
+After $T$ timesteps of denoising, ${\mathbf{s}}_T$ is restored to a real image ${\mathbf{s}}_0$ with specified semantics.
+For any given time step $t\in\left \{ 0,\dots ,T \right \} $, the sampling process is as follows: \begin{linenomath} \end{linenomath} where $\alpha_{t}$, $\alpha_{t-1}$ and $\sigma_{t}$ are pre-defined parameters, $\varepsilon_{t}$ is the Gaussian noise randomly sampled at each timestep.
+It should be noted that currently, many methods can freely control the number of iterations of the denoising process to accelerate sampling, but the overall process is quite similar, so these methods won't be elaborated here.